-Associate Professor Jun Huang – Faculty of Engineering and Information Technologies
+Associate Professor Jun Huang – Faculty of Engineering

 A 2017 Vice-Chancellor’s Award winner, Jun focuses on developing new catalysts to speed up chemical reactions and ultimately ensure 'greener' and more sustainable fuels and industries.
 He recently developed a way to convert methane and carbon dioxide (this reaction was thought impossible) to an important chemical acetic acid and will expand this research, to ensure it is industry compatible, as part of his fellowship.